search icon search iconSearch A-Z Index Members IconOnline Giving/Members Portal

 • We make special efforts to protect potential victims.

-We try to make every effort to extinguish the behavior quickly and to balance our commitment to the family of the biting child to that of other families.
+We try to make every effort to extinguish biting behavior quickly.
 Only after we feel we have made every effort to make the program work for the biting child do we consider asking a family to keep the child out of our nursery for an agreed upon amount of time in order to break the pattern.

 Fire or Emergency Evacuation Procedures